-Lesley's Educational Initiative on Childhood Trauma is supported by the Oak Foundation.
+Lesley's Institute for Trauma Sensitivity is supported by the Oak Foundation.
 The Oak Foundation commits its resources to address issues of global social and environmental concern, particularly those that have a major impact on the lives of the disadvantaged.

 The following four courses comprise a graduate certificate program in Trauma and Learning.
 Individual courses may also be taken for graduate level credit.
-If you are interested in any of these offerings, contact Juliet LeBlanc at email@example.com.
+If you are interested in any of these offerings, contact us at email@example.com.